Manas Bhunia

-On 26 August 2015, he accused West Bengal police forces of selectively arresting supporters of the Chhatra Parishad movement.
+On 26 August 2015, he accused the West Bengal Police of selectively arresting supporters of the Chhatra Parishad movement.
 On September 16, he began an indefinite fast to protest the murder of one of the movement's members.
-In March 2021, he again got the ticket to contest the West Bengal Assembly Election 2021 from Sabang constituency and won.
+In March 2021, he again got the AITC ticket to contest the 2021 West Bengal Assembly Election 2021 from Sabang constituency and won, defeating Amulya Maity of the BJP by 9,864 votes.